Opening the Refrigerator/Freezer Door

 CAUTION: Disabling Door Switches

-Numerous models are now using magnetic door switches instead of the mechanical, spring plunger switches.
-Avoid these models.
-If you already have such a model you may disable it by locating the switch with a strong magnet, then taping the magnet over it.
-The magnet must be flat enough not to interfere with the door gasket sealing properly when you close the fridge.
+- Numerous models are now using magnetic door switches instead of the mechanical spring plunger switches.
+If you already own such a model, you may disable it by locating the switch with a strong magnet and then taping the magnet over it.
+The magnet must be flat enough to not interfere with the proper sealing of the door gasket when you close the fridge.

 - Simpler is better.